 Initial examination of the CCC non-resident ratepayer database identified over 900 property owners, although in some instances multiple owners were listed for single properties.
 The database was filtered to remove these multiple owners, and then further filtered to include only those with Canterbury addresses.
 This left 447 non-resident property owners, and a sampling framework selected 200 respondents from this.
-The rationale for sampling only 200 non-resident ratepayers was so as not to 'swamp' the resident survey with this sub-sample of the Akaroa community; based on the 2006 Census data it was expected that, at most, only 315 households would be eligible for surveys in the Akaroa Township itself.
+The rationale for sampling only 200 non-resident ratepayers was so as not to 'swamp' the resident survey with this sub-sample of the Akaroa community and in so doing over-represent the sample with non-resident respondents; based on the 2006 Census data it was expected that, at most, only 315 households would be eligible for resident surveys in the Akaroa Township itself.
 A survey pack was posted out to this sample by CCC on 8 May, one week before the resident survey began.
 The survey pack contained: an information sheet, a survey form, and a reply-paid envelope.
 No reminder was sent for the Postal sample, although some may have subscribed to The Akaroa Mail.